 - Membership and eligibility requirements of the Member including, but not limited to, matters relating to registration, insurance and financial status; and

 - Gender criteria (male / men’s or female / women’s); and

-- Solely in the event that the individual has previously Represented another Member country
+- Solely in the event that the individual has previously Represented another Member and relies

-following additional requirements must have been met during the two (2) years immediately
+additional requirements must have been met during both of the (2) years immediately

 preceding the date of the individual’s application for eligibility in respect of the new

 - The individual must have competed in the national Touch championships (or equivalent pinnacle representative event) of the Member they intend to Represent; and

 - The individual must have been a registered and financial member of an affiliated Touch club within the Member they intend to Represent.

 - The requirements of clause 4.3.4 may be waived by the Federation, upon application by an individual, in the event that the individual’s failure to satisfy the requirements were outside of the individual’s control including, but not limited to, situations such as injury or cancellation of events.

 - An individual participating in any Federation Event must be able to clearly prove their identity